Treating You Like Family!

 Remove the pan from the heat and slowly stir with a metal spoon, allowing it to cool until the caramel falls from the spoon in a solid stream, like a string.
 When it does, it's doodad time.

-Form doodads by holding the spoon 12 to 16 inches over the caramel and drizzling the patterns on the parchment.
+Form doodads by holding the spoon 12 to 16 inches (30 to 40 cm) over the caramel and drizzling the patterns on the parchment.
 (Hint: allow the spoon to unload into the pan for a few seconds before attempting doodad.
 This will allow a narrower stream.)
 Quick back and forth motions or side to side movements are best.
 It's all in the wrist.
 Allow doodads to cool for 15 minutes then peel the paper off (not the other way around).
 Stack in an airtight container with wax paper between each piece.

 After making 15 to 20 doodads, you should have sufficient caramel remaining to move on to the sauce phase.
 So, return the remaining caramel to medium high heat and continue cooking until you see the first sign of smoke.
 Immediately remove from the heat, and add the cream, all at once, at arms length.
 (It will boil furiously.)
 Once the mixture calms down, return to medium heat and boil 3 more minutes, stirring occasionally.
 Cool to room temperature, move to squirt bottle and refrigerate for up to a week.